Kianoosh76/homepage/courses/csc309/resources/handouts/pp1/pp1.md

 **Note 3**: When creating the Next.js project (using `npx create-next-app`), it is recommended to choose `yes` for the questions about the use of **Typescript** and **TailwindCSS**.
 You will not use those in this part, but it will save you quite some time in the next part.
 Ignore the `.ts` and config files and simply write your code in `.js` files.
 It will still work as expected.

-**Note 4**: Code execution must happen locally at the backend server (not on frontend or via a third-party API).
+**Note 4**: Code execution must happen at the backend server.
 Running at frontend introduces massive complexity, security issues, platform-dependency, and worst of all, inconsistency.

+**Note 5**: Code execution must happen locally, which means that all codes have to run on the same machine that hosts the backend server.
+The execution is a major part of the project; you cannot use third-party APIs to do it for you.

+**Note 6**: You need to implement the project using REST, Next.js, Prisma, React (next part), TailwindCSS (next part), and Docker (next part).
+Using alternative frameworks (such as GraphQL, Angular, Django, Sequelize, etc.) is not allowed.

 ## What to submit